 FinOps Experts' Suggestion: For high-traffic applications, simply keeping traffic within the same zone can reduce the Data Transfer line item by 30-50%, often saving thousands of dollars a month for data-intensive platforms.

 Manual optimization has a limit.
-You can rightsize your pods today, but next week, a new deployment will change the profile, and you will be inefficient again.
+You can rightsize your pods today, but next week a new deployment changes the profile and the waste returns.

-Manual optimization works until your next deployment; then, the waste returns.
-Costimizer solves this by moving from passive reporting to active execution.
+Manual optimization works until your next deployment, then the waste returns.
+Costimizer moves the process from passive reporting to active execution.

 Most free tools give you a dashboard of potential savings, but you still have to do the work.
 Costimizer gives you a report of the problem.
 And also our AI engine automatically implements rightsizing, bin-packing, and Spot instance orchestration 24/7.